Odunde Festival

-The Odunde Festival is a one-day festival and mostly a street market catered to African-American interests and the African diaspora.
+The Odunde Festival is a one-day festival and street market catered to African-American interests and the African diaspora.
 It is derived from the tradition of the Yoruba people of Nigeria in celebration of the new year according to the Yoruba calendar or Kọ́jọ́dá, which usually falls on the first moon of June (Òkudù) on the Gregorian calendar.
-It is centered at the intersection of Grays Ferry Avenue and South Street in the U.S. city of Philadelphia, Pennsylvania.
+It is centered at the intersection of Grays Ferry Avenue and South Street in Southwest Center City, Philadelphia, Pennsylvania.
+It was co-founded by Ruth Arthur and Lois Fernandez.

-Ruth Arthur and Lois Fernandez were co-founders of Odunde festival.
-Ruth died at age 64 in 1997.
-While Lois died at age 81 in 2017.